CHaiz15/blucifer0.1/README.md

 - Use propTypes for every component receiving props.
 - Write tests for React components and some asynchronous functionality.

+#### Wins:
+  - Building functional single-page application with React and testing all components
+  - Getting SOLID MVP through use of iterations and project board

+#### Challenges
+  - Learning to test some asynchronous code with Jest/Enzyme
+  - Dynamic React Router intricacies
+  - Workflow with some remote days due to inclement weather
+  -

 ### Overview of Site:
 - We utilize an external API that houses data about different areas of Denver and associated rentals available in the those areas.
 - The user has ability to: